timothypratley/rustly/README.md

 No packaged builds are provided at this time.
 To use this transpiler you must download the source code.

-See [Kalai](https://github.com/echeran/kalai) for a more actively maintained Clojure->Rust transpiler.
+See [Kalai](https://github.com/echeran/kalai) for a more comprehensive Clojure transpiler.

 ## Rationale

-The thing that might be awesome about compiling Clojure to Rust code is that we can target platforms like WASM or native.

-Seeing the terrific stuff that Rust to WASM people are producing (https://makepad.github.io/makepad/) makes me think that having a concise Lisp syntax in that ecosystem would be a good thing.
+A concise Lisp syntax, backed by Clojure tooling that targets Rust might be a good thing.

 ## Developing

-Contributions in the form of issues, PRs, and suggestions are very welcome.
+Issues, pull requests, and suggestions are very welcome.

-The interesting bits are in [src/rustly/transpiler.clj](src/rustly/transpile.clj), where Clojure forms are translated to Rust code.

 ## License